Liphium/website/content/en/docs/general/download.md

 # Download for Windows
 platforms:
   error: "There is currently no version available for your platform.
-We're working on making Liphium available to more platforms."
+We're working on making Liphium available on more platforms."
   list:
     - name: "Windows"
       id: "windows"